In the guide

 Back to top

-There is some very specific information you must give to consumers, including your trading address, pricing, complaint-handling policy and cancellation rights.
+There is some very specific information that you must give to consumers, including your trading address, pricing details, complaint-handling policy and cancellation rights.
 It must be clear, legible and understandable, and be appropriate for the way you distance sell.
 This information must be given before you enter into an agreement with the customer.
 If you do not give certain parts of this information, the consumer does not have to pay.

 After the contract is made you must give the consumer confirmation of the contract in a durable form (paper or email).
 This must include all the information indicated above, unless you provided it in a durable form before the contract was concluded.
 Note that this information forms part of the contract you have with the consumer.